adamcameron/cfml/CFML/cfscript.md

     writeOutput(foo); // bar

 This is the same as with a `<cfset>` tag, but confuses some people due to it being slightly odd-looking.
-Obviously one can also use associative array syntax too (eg: variables[varName] = "bar";.
+Obviously one can also use associative array syntax too (eg: `variables[varName] = "bar";`.
 This is preferable as it's more clear what's going on).

 Defaulting a variable: